 10 of 10

-Sweet Alyssum is underused in shady areas.
-The plants stay low, growing 3 to 5", and form dense clusters of flowers in white or purple.
+Sweet alyssum is underused in shady areas.
+The plants stay low, growing 3 to 5 inches tall, and form dense clusters of flowers in white or purple.

-There is a sweet scent to some varieties, but you really have to get down close to tell.
-Sweet Alyssum is extremely drought tolerant and blooms longest if you give it a good shearing in mid-summer.
+Some varieties have a sweet scent, but you really have to get down close to tell.
+Sweet alyssum is extremely drought tolerant and blooms longest if you give it a good shearing in mid-summer.